Come unto Me all you Who labor, and are heavy laden, Having a true & close Relationship With God

-1. "Yet for us there is one God the Father, out of whom are all things ..."
+1.) preposition - EK "Yet for us there is one god the father, out of whom are all things..."

 We have come out of our Father, and after man's fall, God has made a plan for us to come back into Him.
 "Come Home"

-Father God brought about all creation through His Son Jesus (John 1:3 & Colossians 1:15-16 back this up)
+Father God brought about all creation through His Son Jesus.

 God the Father created us through Jesus' hands, then men fell.
-Now God wants us to return home, come back into Him through His Son Jesus Christ.
+Now God wants us to return home, came back into Him through His Son Jesus Christ.

 This whole idea of returning home to God the Father is found in all of the Bible.
 Jesus began His ministry by telling His disciples, "Come follow Me".
 Jesus also said that He was the door and that no one can come to the Father but through Him.